 Let’s dive into the history of World War 2 in Prague and explore its all major sites.
 People always wonder how Prague could survive without any significant damage.
-Comparing to other European cities, Prague was one of the luckier ones.
+Compared to other European cities, Prague was one of the luckier ones.
 But, it was not completely spared of the damage.
 Life under the Nazi occupation was not easy with thousands of executed people.

 Munich Pact and Hitler in Prague

-The first stage for the occupation of Czechoslovakia was Munich Pact in 1938, an agreement between Great Britain (N. Chamberlain) and Germany (A. Hitler).
+The first stage for the occupation of Czechoslovakia was the Munich Pact in 1938, an agreement between Great Britain (N. Chamberlain) and Germany (A. Hitler).
 Consequently, Germany was allowed to take the German-speaking territory of Czechoslovakia.
 In the following months, Poland and Hungary took other parts of Czechoslovakia as well.
-In other words, Czechs and Slovakians lost about 30% of the land and about 5 million people
+In other words, Czechs and Slovakians lost about 30% of the land and about 5 million people.

-The German occupation of remaining parts of Czechoslovakia began in March 1939.
-Firstly, Slovakians proclaimed Slovak State.
+The German occupation of the remaining parts of Czechoslovakia began in March 1939.
+Firstly, Slovakians proclaimed the Slovak State.
 Consequently, the day after, March 15th 1939, Hitler gave two choices to the Czech President Emil Hácha.
 Either accept becoming a protectorate or face destruction.
 Hácha made the choice and the German army moved to Prague.
 The 6 years-long occupations started.

 Did you know?
 During 1938 and 1939 there were two presidents of Czechoslovakia.
 Edvard Beneš took the office of the President until 1938.
-After that, because of Munich Pact, he left to exile.
+After that, because of the Munich Pact, he left for exile.
 Emil Hácha replaced him and therefore had to deal with Hitler in March 1939 until the end of World War 2.

 Sites to visit: